GRIP FAQs

 • In-person course registration will begin at 3 PM Eastern Standard Time

-“priority registration”: if you received a prize certificate at any of our events in the last year, you will be contacted via email at least one week before open registration with details.
+priority registration“.
+If you received a prize certificate at any of our events during 2024, you will be contacted via email at least two weeks before open registration with details.

-updated: 06 Feb 2024
+updated: 07 Nov 2024

 What should I expect at registration?